roipoussiere/Customizable-Shadow-Display/README.md

 This script allows you to simulate the sun shinning on the sundial.
 Watch [the video](https://www.youtube.com/watch?v=YztbfwrANII&feature=youtu.be) of a simulation, rendered with it.

 Read [README](https://github.com/roipoussiere/Customizable-Digital-Sundial/tree/master/blender) to know how to use it.

-#### Known bugs
-If you compile a sundial with a lots of digits, it may be that you get CGal warnings.
-You can increase the value of parameters *Tun off rendering at* and *cache size* in the OpenSCAD preference window.

-Please send me issues and pull requests from GitHub!

 ## To come